 Patients are more comfortable with providers they know and trust.
 The improved trust contributes to optimized relationships among care members, and between care members and patients.
 Quality relationships and comfortable work play a role in whether physicians like their jobs.

-RingCentral enables continuity of care
+Improve continuity of care with RingCentral

 Effective and efficient communication is necessary when you have multiple healthcare team members collaborating to provide continuous care to patients.
 Quality care and cost efficiencies are achieved through cloud-based communications that enable multichannel, continuous access when information-sharing and treatment coordination take place.